This is a Sponsored post, and all opinions expressed in this post are my own.

 When do you know you need a financial planner?
 Not just any financial planner, a CFP® professional, but more about this later.

-On this site, we talk about planning and managing your money, but I am no certified expert.
-I can recommend how to live frugally and how to possibly grow your saving and wealth on my essential experience; but when it comes to things like what retirement investment is best for you, I can’t.
+We discuss planning and managing your money on this site, but I am no certified expert.
+I can recommend how to live frugally and how to grow your saving and wealth on my essential experience possibly; but when it comes to things like what retirement investment is best for you, I can’t.

 So, do you need a financial planner?